arenaxr/arena-docs/content/overview/dev-guide.md

 ![](../../../assets/img/overview/inspector.png)

 ## AR Builder, visual content authoring
 We also have a Python program, [AR Builder (ARB)](../tools/authoring), which you can use to create and edit objects for your scene.
 You can use it in VR (virtual reality) as a way to edit your scene and save changes to the persistence database.
-Importantly, you can use it in AR (augmented reality) in combination with [AR-supported browsers](https://createwebxr.com/webAR.html) and [localization techniques](../xr) to anchor scene objects in physical space.
+Importantly, you can use it in AR (augmented reality) in combination with supported browsers and localization techniques to anchor scene objects in physical space.
+See our [section on miXed Reality (XR)](../xr) for details.

 {% include alert type="note" title="note" content="
-AR-supported browsers still need customization from our lab to support visual localization tags.
+Check out [Platforms Section](/content/xr/requirements) for details on browsers and platforms that support XR in ARENA.
 " %}

 In either case, ARB allows any user in the scene to edit, so it can be used collaboratively by multiple users remotely as VR, in person as AR, or as XR (mixed reality), a combination of both.